minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 ## How to Add, Delete or Move Texts

 First make sure the JSONs include document ids (`some_key__@__{document_id}`).
-Run `yarn lokalize:export` if these are not yet present in your JSONs.
+Run `yarn lokalize:import` if these are not yet present in your JSONs.

 You can add, delete and move keys by mutating the **nl_export.json** file.
 The sync script will automagically detect additions, deletions or moved lokalize